|

 John was a founding member of the San Francisco Bay Area bluegrass band

-Fever, along with Larry Chung, Megan Lynch, Yvonne Walbroehl and Steve
+Cabin Fever, along with Larry Chung, Megan B. Lynch, Yvonne Walbroehl and Steve

 Swan.
 He performs on the albums In The House and Live at McGrath's